 Victims of personal injury accidents in Brooklyn may be entitled to recover economic damages such as medical expenses, lost wages, and future care costs, as well as non-economic damages like pain and suffering and loss of enjoyment of life.
 In some cases involving particularly reckless conduct, punitive damages may also be available.
 The total value of your claim depends on the severity of your injuries, how they affect your daily life, and the strength of the evidence supporting your case.

-Do I need to prove the other party was 100% at fault to recover compensation?
+Do I need to prove the other party was 100 percent at fault to recover compensation?

 No. New York follows a pure comparative negligence rule, meaning you can recover compensation even if you were partially at fault for the accident.
 However, your total damages award will be reduced by your percentage of fault.
 For example, if you are found 20% responsible for a car accident and your damages total $100,000, you would recover $80,000.
 An experienced attorney can help build the strongest possible case to minimize any fault attributed to you.